One issues you hit as you tackle complex projects in your electronics hobby is the need to run things at different speeds.

 - Other: 25.0568 MHz (7 * Base)

-We prefer the full can designs – you can use a crystal with two leads, but getting these things to oscillate properly on your own isn’t usually worth the hassle for a few more cents.
+(We prefer full can designs.
+You can use a crystal with two leads, but getting these things to oscillate properly on your own is harder.)

 There are 2 ‘events’ every clock cycle – a low to high movement, and a high to low movement.
 The flip-flops will toggle on every positive – low to high – edge, so you effectively only get one ‘event’ per clock.
 Bam, simple division by two, combine a few in fun ways to easily divide by powers of 2 while matching the clock’s duty cycle.

-Note that for this project, we divide our clock by 4, then 2 (so… 8) then multiply by 14 to get around dividing by 4 and multiplying by 7 – the odd integer creates too much chip inflation for our taste.
-That’s why we run the 14.31818 MHz clock through the divide by 4 shift register, then divide again by 2 with the flip flop method.
+Note that for this project, we divide our clock by 4, then 2 (so… 8).
+We then multiply by 14 to get around dividing by 4 and multiplying by 7.
+The odd integer created too much chip inflation for our taste.

 Digital Clock Division Practice: Build Our Clock Divisor in the Lab!